tdemin/tdem.in/content/post/pgp-alternatives.md

 % age -r age1h0ea8x07z33fc5lzkqj3kghup4g6jkzsaj6v86pgngwn7gs8q9es56lpwv \
     -o file.enc file.txt
 ```

+[^2]: To be completely fair, you can more or less solve it with a wrapper.
+For this job I made [akm][akm], a shell script wrapper that will read recipient keys for you from `~/.akm` and pass them to `age`.
+It can also set your default encryption key for you unless you specify one on the command line.

 `age` also raises concerns by letting trivially discoverable bugs such as [this
 one][age-bug] slip in the release candidates.
 This one is for sure easily